 Chapel Street, Leigh

-Mid-19th century stone-built town church with 13th century Gothic details.
-The church is a major work by the architect Joseph Hansom.
+A mid-nineteenth century stone-built town church with thirteenth-century Gothic details, built for the Jesuits by Joseph Hansom.
 The west tower is a local landmark and the exterior has a strong architectural presence.
 The spacious interior has a striking roof form, designed by Hansom to create an uncluttered interior, although altered soon after construction.
 Liturgical fittings include a fine gilded marble high altar, Gothic reredos, statuary and stained glass.
-Part of a good group of historic RC buildings on this site.
+Part of a good group of historic Catholic buildings on this site.

 Original Date: 1855

 Conservation Area: Yes

 Listed Grade: Grade II